 - Ultrasounds are commonly used to assess for swelling of the kidneys, stone progression, prostate sizing, and during evaluation for scrotal pain.

 - In preparation for ultrasound imaging, you may eat and drink regularly.
 You should avoid powders or lotions on the skin.
-You should arrive with a full bladder if possible.

 Dual-Energy X-ray Absorptiometry (DEXA)